KagisoMashigo/fun_with_GPT-3/README.md

 - HTML5
 - CSS

-## Dependencies
+## Setup

+- Firstly you'll need to git clone the project with the command: git clone https://github.com/KagisoMashigo/fun_with_GPT-3.git
-Running 'npm install' will install all required dependencies for the application.
+- Secondly run 'npm install' and this will install all required dependencies for the application.
+- Thirdly you'll need an OpenAI account which you can create here to use the API - https://beta.openai.com/signup

 ## Improvements